Is German Hard to Learn? Why German Is Easier Than You Think

 On the contrary, there is no standardised version of English.
 These days, American English spelling rules may dominate the language in many places.
 Anyone who has tried to change their dictionary in Microsoft Word from U.S. to British English and have it stick will be aware of this.

-2. The Rules Regarding Spelling Are More Structured in German
+2. The Spelling Rules Are More Structured in German – And Easier to Learn!

 If the word is spelt with an ‘i’ before an ‘e’, then you pronounce the ‘e’.
-The word for love – Liebe is therefore pronounced “lee-buh”.
+Liebe (“love”) is therefore pronounced “lee-buh”.

 English on the other hand, does not tend to strictly follow any standard rules with regards to spelling or pronunciation.
 It’s such a mess that I even point it out in this poem about English.